-- 44. Tyler, a citizen of West Virginia, files a suit in a West Virginia state court against Louisville Sales Corporation, a Kentucky state company that does business in West Virginia.
-The court has original jurisdiction, which means that - a. the case is being heard for the first time. - b. the court has a unique method of deciding whether to hear a case. - c. the court has unusual procedural rules.
+44. Tyler, a citizen of West Virginia, files a suit in a West Virginia state court against Louisville Sales Corporation, a Kentucky state company that does business in West Virginia.
+The court has original jurisdiction, which means that d. the subject matter of the suit is interesting and new.

+- a. the case is being heard for the first time. - b. the court has a unique method of deciding whether to hear a case. - c. the court has unusual procedural rules.